apigee-127/volos/quota/common/README.md

 Apply the quota and invoke "callback" with a result.
 Options can have the following parameters:

-* identifier (required): A string that identifies the quota bucket.
-Quotas with different identifiers are treated as separate quotas.
+* key (required): A string that identifies the quota bucket.
+Quotas with different keys are treated as separate quotas.
 * weight (optional): A number that indicates how much to increment the quota counter by.
 Default is 1.
 * allow (optional): How much to allow this quota before it is used up.
 If this is not specified here,